Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Introduction

 The situation for two-component maps has, therefore, stayed unsolved, though some evidence in favor of the equivalence has been gathered throughout the years.
-See \cite{ChaudMuller}, \cite{Muller}, \cite{MullerB}, \cite{ParryA}.
-It is also interesting to point out that for quadratic densities, rank-one convexity and quasiconvexity are equivalent regardless of dimensions.
+In particular, when additional ingredients or properties are assumed, the equivalence can some times be shown.
+There is a bunch of very interesting works in this regard; see \cite{benkru}, \cite{ChaudMuller}, \cite{ghiba}, \cite{grabovskyd}, \cite{kruzik}, \cite{martin}, \cite{Muller}, \cite{MullerB}, \cite{ParryA}, \cite{vossd}.
+It is also interesting to point out that for quadratic densities, rank-one convexity and quasi-convexity are equivalent regardless of dimensions.
 This has been known for a long time (\cite{Ball}, \cite{MorreyB}), and it is not difficult to prove it by using Plancherel's formula.
 A different point of view is taken in \cite{BandeiraPedregal}.
 Another field where the resolution of this equivalence for two components maps would have an important impact is the theory of quasiconformal maps in the plane.
 There is a large number of references for this topic.
-See \cite{astalaiwaniecmartin} for a rather recent account.
-In particular, if the equivalence between rank-one convexity and quasiconvexity for two component maps turns out to be true, then the norm of the corresponding Beurling-Ahlfors transform equals $p^*-1$ (\cite{iwaniec}).
+See \cite{astalaiwaniecmartin} for a rather recent account, or \cite{astala} for a more focused article.
+In particular, if the equivalence between rank-one convexity and quasi-convexity for two component maps turns out to be true, then the norm of the corresponding Beurling-Ahlfors transform equals $p^*-1$ (\cite{iwaniec}).
+More consequences would likely follow if such equivalence is proved.

+Another chapter where many recent efforts have been made, given the intrinsic difficulties of analytical ideas, is concerned with the numerical evidence for a potential counter-example in favor of Morrey's conjecture.
+None of them has turned out to be conclusive.
+See \cite{awi}, \cite{dong}, \cite{guerra}, \cite{voss}.

-In this note, we prove that indeed for $m=2$ rank-one convexity is equivalent to quasiconvexity.
+In this note we prove that indeed for $m=N=2$, rank-one convexity is equivalent to quasi-convexity.
 The way in which we are going to think about the problem is by using the dual formulation of this equivalence through Jensen's inequality.
-What we will actually show is that, when $m=2$, every homogeneous gradient Young measure is a laminate.
-See Chapter 9 in \cite{PedregalI}.
+What we will actually show is that, when $m=N=2$, every homogeneous gradient Young measure is a laminate.
+See Chapter 9 in \cite{PedregalI}, and \cite{pedlam}.
+Equivalently, we will focus on showing that every periodic gradient can be achieved by lamination.

+More specifically, take $l\in\N$, and $\tau_l$, a regular triangulation of the unit cube $Q\subset\R^2$ with the three normals $(1, 0)$, $(0, 1)$, and $(1, 1)$. $l$ is a parameter indicating a certain level of discretization.
+As $l$ becomes larger and larger, elements in $\tau_l$ are finer and finer triangles with the same normals.
+Suppose we are given a gradient $(\nabla u, \nabla v)$ with two components

+where $Q$ is the unit cube in $\R^2$, which is $Q$-periodic, continuous, piecewise-affine with respect to triangulation $\tau_l$.
+By a standard density argument about approximation by continuous, piece-wise affine mappings, it suffices, to reach our goal, to show that the corresponding discrete, homogeneous underlying gradient Young measure is a laminate.